shobrook/openlimit/README.md

 ## Usage

-openlimit provides rate limiters for the main OpenAI APIs.
 Applying a rate limit is as simple as adding a `with` statement to your API calls.
 For example:

 ```python
 from openlimit import ChatRateLimiter